 In bankruptcy cases, individuals can protect property from the reach of creditors and the bankruptcy trustee.
-To protect property, the debtor (the person who files a bankruptcy case) has to claim the property as exempt.
+To protect property, the debtor has to claim the property as exempt.
 These exemptions are only available for certain types of property and in certain maximum amounts.
 Exemptions vary by state.
 Some states allow their residents to use the exemption list found in the bankruptcy code.
 Some states, like California, require that its residents use state-specific exemptions.

 Exemptions must be claimed on bankruptcy Schedule C.